f5devcentral/f5-distributed-cloud-labs-101/application/docs/state2/index.rst

 Site Spanning
 ==============
-We just learned the DemoBrews marketing division launched an effective viral marketing campaign which included several references to the client application and website.
-The on-premise infrastructure is already running at capacity so we need to help the dev team move the application to the AWS site as soon as possible.
+We just learned the DemoBrews marketing division launched an effective viral marketing campaign which included several references to the website.
+The on-premise infrastructure is already running at capacity so we need to help the dev team move application components to the AWS site as soon as possible.

 Section Goals
 -------------